-But, on sheer number of features alone, MailChimp do beat ConvertKit.
-However, if certain features are important to you (e.g. automation, simple list management), then ConvertKit do a much better job of these.
+But, based on the sheer number of features alone, MailChimp do beat ConvertKit.
+However, if certain features are important to you (e.g. simple list management and support), then ConvertKit do a much better job of these.

 At the end of the day, though, price is probably one of the most important deciding factors, and I’m not sure if the relatively high price of either of these tools is justified.
-You’ll find that similarly-featured tools like MailerLite are much cheaper, and that for the premium you pay for ConvertKit, you’ll be able to afford more powerful tools like ActiveCampaign or GetResponse.
+You’ll find that similarly-featured tools like MailerLite are much cheaper (see our MailerLite vs ConvertKit comparison for more details) and that for the premium you pay for ConvertKit, you’ll be able to afford more powerful tools like ActiveCampaign or GetResponse.

 So, for all the hype around these tools, neither would really be my first choice for an email marketing service.
 But maybe that’s just me.
 If you’re still interested, you can give both ConvertKit and MailChimp a try for free – maybe you’ll find some hidden gems that I didn’t.
 And if so, please let me know about it in the comments below.

 You can see how other popular email marketing platforms compare to Mailchimp in the following comparisons:

 Email Marketing Crash Course: Step-by-Step Guide

 Our email marketing course for beginners: ideal for small and medium-sized businesses, online stores and bloggers.
 It shows you all the steps you need to send your first email campaign.
 Best of all, it’s free!

 Sign up to receive your copy immediately!

 02 Oct 2023 - Added user story

 29 Sep 2023 - Added monetization round